keboola/connection-docs/extractors/database/sqldb/index.md

 {: .image-popup}
 ![Screenshot - Configure Credentials Start](/extractors/database/sqldb/configure-credentials-1.png)

-Fill in the credentials to the database, See section [Server Specific Notes](#server-specific-notes) for description of non-standard fields.
+Fill in the credentials to the database.
+See section [Server Specific Notes](#server-specific-notes) for description of non-standard fields.
 After testing the credentials, **Save** them:

 {: .image-popup}